Gerry1135/PartAngleDisplay/README.md

 Change Log
 ==========
+    17/07/2014 22:27 GMT   Swapped roll and yaw displays in SPH Compiled against KSP 0.24
+                           Updated version to 0.2.3.0

     13/07/2014 16:37 GMT   Implemented "Part-relative" mode that changes all part rotation axes to be relative to the selected part
                            Updated version to 0.2.2.0